sanfinity-Iot/openremote/Developer-Guide:-The-Asset-model-and-API.md

 ## Asset security

-The superuser who has full access across all tenants (realms).
+The superuser has full access across all tenants (realms).
 An OpenRemote installation has only one superuser, and it's always named `admin` and it's always in the `master` realm.
 It cannot be renamed or deleted, just like the master realm.
 Any number of new realms and therefore tenants may be created.

 Each realm can have regular users.
 Those would usually have administrative functions within a realm, they manage the realm.
 Depending on assigned roles, a regular user may read/write any asset data in the realm or manage other users in the realm.